codewithyug06/Spirorobs/README.md

 🚀 Overview

 SpiRobs is a bioinspired soft-robotics simulation framework implementing a logarithmic-spiral cable-driven octoarm capable of reaching, wrapping, and grasping objects.

-Built using MuJoCo, Python, and a custom 3-tendon actuation system, SpiRobs demonstrates how biological principles—like distributed compliance and spiral contraction—can be translated into robotics.
+Built using MuJoCo, Python, and a custom 3-tendon actuation system, SpiRobs demonstrates how biological principles—such as distributed compliance and spiral contraction—can be translated into robotics.

 This project explores: